meonkeys/hadoop-talk/hadoop-talk.md

-% Introduction to MapReduce with Hadoop on Linux
+% Introduction to MapReduce with Hadoop
 % Adam Monsen
 % October 11, 2013